 Structural Engineering Analysis

-Load Calculations: Performing detailed calculations to evaluate the impact of the solar panels, considering factors such as wind and snow loads.
+Load Calculations: Performing detailed calculations to evaluate the impact of the solar panels, considering factors such as wind and snow loads, while ensuring compliance with solar engineer requirements for structural safety.

 Structural Integrity: Assessing whether the existing structure can handle the new load and identifying any necessary reinforcements or modifications.